• Skip to primary navigation

 Instructions

-• Cover with the lid and put into the fridge overnight, at least 6 hours.
+• Refrigerate.
+Cover the jar with a lid and refrigerate for at least 6 hours or overnight.

 Notes